NixOS/nix.dev/source/tutorials/building-and-running-docker-images.rst

 -----------------

-To work with the container, load this image into Docker's image registry from the default `result` file created by nix-build:
+To work with the container, load this image into Docker's image registry from the default ``result`` symlink created by nix-build:

 .. code:: shell-session